 Glessner finished with 14 points.
 Carson Noe added 7.

-The win advances the Falcons to a second-round contest with Mt.
-Si on Saturday at Bothell High School.
+The win advances the Falcons to a second-round contest with Mount Si on Saturday at Bothell High School.
 The game is scheduled for a 1:30 start.